Working hard or working long hours isn’t the main or only factor that leads to burnout. A better question to ask is, are you exhausted?

 Add to that commute time, meal time, and the hustle and bustle of your home in the morning and evening, and it’s a recipe for health issues.

-It’s too tempting to scoff down fast food for lunch from the cafeteria and to turn on the TV at night to try and unwind from a tough day.
-We seek comfort, even when we are aware that it might not be the best longer term choice.
-We’re in short term survival mode, doing exactly the things that will lessen our odds of long term survival.
-A very natural, very human paradox.
+It becomes an easy short-term fix to scoff down fast food for lunch, to turn on the TV at night to “unwind,” and to skip that trip to the gym.
+We seek comfort in times of stress.
+Even when we are aware that it might not be the best longer term choice.

 As if risk to your health weren’t enough, continuing down the burnout hole is going to eventually threaten your ability to function properly.

 As you become more exhausted, cynical, and struggle with physical and emotional stress, your performance is going to worsen.
 All of your actions (or inaction) that is aimed at work performance starts to lead to the opposite of your intended result.